-- Monitoring and evaluation of learners with SEND is through analysis of termly pillar data, regular contact with parents/carers within Assess, Plan, Do, Review meetings, termly review of intervention, impact and feedback from subject staff, access leaders' and teaching assistants' records of progress. - The SEND Policy is subject to annual review and should be read alongside other Trust policies. - The SENDCO regularly reports back to the Headteacher. - The Link Governor completes an annual SEND report. - There is at least an annual visit from the SEND Governor. - All appropriate records should be kept, available for parents and will provide information to new teachers, schools or further educational establishments.
+- 10.1 Monitoring and evaluation of learners with SEND is through analysis of termly pillar data, regular contact with responsible adult(s) within Assess, Plan, Do, Review meetings, termly review of intervention, impact and feedback from subject staff, access leaders' and teaching assistants' records of progress. - 10.2 The SEND Policy is subject to annual review and should be read alongside other Trust policies. - 10.3 The SENDCO regularly reports back to the Headteacher. - 10.4 The Link Governor completes an annual SEND report. - 10.5 There is at least an annual visit from the SEND Governor. - 10.6 All appropriate records should be kept, available for responsible adult(s) and will provide information to new teachers, schools or further educational establishments.